a-fotherby/Omphalos/README.md

 - `flow`, `runtime`, `mineral_rates`, etc. — keyword block entries
 - `namelists/<type>/<reaction>` — namelist parameters

 This is particularly useful for runs using `random_uniform` parameter sampling, where the actual values used cannot be recovered from the YAML alone.

+For staged runs (configs with a `restart_chain` block), the script detects staging automatically and re-derives `staged` parameter values from the YAML for each stage.
+All output variables in a staged run include a `stage_num` dimension alongside `file_num`.
+Parameters that do not use the `staged` method are read from the pickles as normal and tiled across stages.

 The conditions can then be loaded alongside results for combined analysis:

 ```python
 import xarray as xr